teye/zillinka/external-adapter-zilliqa-part/README.md

 Oracle contract and adapters for Chainlink nodes on/to/from Zilliqa blockchain

 ## Install the Zilliqa JS library (see: https://github.com/Zilliqa/Zilliqa-JavaScript-Library)
-You need a version of npm >=10.0.0 < 13, e.g. version 12.20 works.
+You need a version of node >=10.0.0 < 13, e.g. version 12.20 works.
 Install it inside the node-js sub directory
 ```bash
 cd node-js
 ```